ivicavancina/confluence_scripts/README.md

 - Retrieves all pages within the specified space.
 - Iterates through each page and removes any restrictions.

+### `get_confluence_spaces.py`

+- This script retrieves all spaces from Confluence.
+It provides the following information:
+- List of all spaces.

 ### Additional Resources
 - Confluence REST API Documentation: [Using the REST API](https://developer.atlassian.com/cloud/confluence/rest/v2/intro/#about)